Dehydration

 Investigations

-If only mild to moderate dehydration is present, investigations are not necessary
+If only mild to moderate dehydration is present and there is a clear explanation for dehydration (eg viral illness, reduced oral intake), investigations are not usually necessary

-Check for electrolyte abnormalities and blood glucose level (BGL) in children with:
+Check electrolytes and blood glucose level (BGL) in children with

 • intravenous fluid requirements